 “Doniphan, it is admitted by everyone, has the best rock-bound landing, and the best townsite on the Missouri River anywhere above St. Louis.
 It has running through it, a fine stream of water, which by a trifling outlay which will soon be expended, can be made to flow through five of the principal streets.
 A wealthy company has been chartered for the construction of a railroad for St. Joseph, through Doniphan, for Topeka, connecting the Kansas and Missouri Rivers.
 The stock is subscribed — ten percent paid in.
 That part of it from St. Joseph to Doniphan will be completed as soon as the connection is made with Hannibal.
 Lots can be purchased at Doniphan on more liberal terms than at any other town on the Missouri.
 We say to the emigrant, come to Doniphan; believing as we do, that it is destined to be the great emporium of the upper Missouri.
 The population is about one thousand.”

-In 1860, the St. Charles Hotel, built in 1857, was destroyed by fire and the next year, when the Civil War began, Doniphan’s population declined sharply.
+In 1860, the St. Charles Hotel, built in 1857, was destroyed by fire, and the following year, when the Civil War began, Doniphan’s population declined sharply.
 The same year, the Doniphan Post newspaper began but lasted only about one year.

 In 1861, Forman’s Flouring Mill burned again and afterward, James Forman retired from this branch of business and it was never rebuilt.

-In 1867, Adam Brenner built an elevator with a capacity of 40,000 bushels, at a cost of $16,000.
+In 1867, Adam Brenner built an elevator with a capacity of 40,000 bushels for $16,000.
 In the fall of 1868, the Doniphan House Hotel, after many changes of proprietors, was burned to the ground.

 In 1869, George Brenner planted the first five acres of the famous Belleview vineyard.
 The same year, he erected a large two-story brick building to accommodate his wine interests.
 The building measured 65×44 feet, with a large cellar, and a storage room for 90,000 gallons of wine.
 The Brenner vineyards would eventually grow to occupy over 50 acres, employ dozens of workers for every harvest as well as year-round staff.
 The wineries produced as much as 150,000 gallons in their peak years, shipping to buyers all over the country.